1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/unreal-engine.md

 #### Return Value

-Returns the object as a userdata object `UObjectMT` or `nil` if not found.
+Returns the object as a userdata object `UClassMT` or `nil` if not found.

 ---

 ### `FindObject`

 Alias for [GetObject](#GetObject)

 ---